Absurd But True: 7 Wild Stories That Sound Made Up (But Aren’t)

 Somewhere in Michigan, a man had a hefty, odd-looking rock he used to prop open his barn door.
 For three decades, it sat there…ignored, scuffed, weathered.

-Eventually, he had it tested.
+Eventually, he had it tested oh a whim.

 So yes, for thirty years, he was kicking literal space gold around like a soccer ball.

-We walk past magic all the time.
+Sometimes we walk past magic all the time.
 We just don’t recognize it until someone else points it out.

 Meteorite Testing & Identification Kit on Amazon…just in case your doorstop isn’t from this planet either.